This documentation page assumes that you already have a SeekTable account. Create your free account by signing up.

 You can configure a 'live' connection to your SQL database and use it as a data source for operational reports (pivot tables, charts, flat tables) .
 Data is not imported: SeekTable executes aggregate queries SELECT ..
 GROUP BY on-the-fly (direct query) to load only necessary data for the concrete report.

-There is no any limitations on the dataset size; however, your database should be able to execute aggregate queries fast enough: ideally in seconds (up to 2 mins max).
+There are no limitations on the dataset size; however, your database should be able to execute aggregate queries fast enough: ideally in seconds (up to 2 mins max).
 In case of moderate size fact tables - up to millions of rows - most popular DBs can do that.
 For large tables a dataset size can be limited by applying WHERE conditons on indexed columns (see parameters setup section below), or by usage of pre-aggregated tables / materialized views.
 For a real-time big data analytics (billions of rows, TBs in size) you can consider to use specialized columnar databases (data warehouses):

 How SQL connector works